-Gritman’s Deb Mauro-Bender, the area’s only certified nonsurgical pain management specialist (NSPM), now offers cooled radiofrequency ablation to help patients suffering facet joint pain or facet joint syndrome/arthropathy, a degenerative arthritis that affects the facet joints of the spine and causes significant pain.
+Gritman’s Certified Registered Nurse Anesthetists who are certified in nonsurgical pain management (NSPM) now offer cooled radiofrequency ablation to help patients suffering facet joint pain or facet joint syndrome/arthropathy, a degenerative arthritis that affects the facet joints of the spine and causes significant pain.

 The procedure, which involves the destruction (also called ablation) of nerves to reduce certain kinds of chronic pain by preventing transmission of pain signals, can provide pain relief for up to a year and eliminate the need for medications like opioids, joint injections or surgery.
 People with facet problems can suffer from low back or neck pain with movement of their spine.
 The pain is worse when active and may improve with rest.
 It is not associated with pain radiating into extremities.